Park Improvements That Won’t Break Your Community’s Budget

 Play spaces help kids develop a healthy, active lifestyle.
 By including features like a playground, hiking trails, a pool, and tennis or basketball courts, a park can inspire kids to increase their physical fitness through exercise.
 A park centered around physical activity can be a key component in your community successfully fighting off childhood obesity.

 A park can also promote healthy habits of the mind.
-Spending time in nature can significantly improve people’s mood and boost their mental health.
+Spending time in nature can significantly improve a person’s mood and boost their mental health.
 Studies show that spending two hours in nature over the course of a week leads to less stress, reduced anxiety, lower blood pressure levels, higher self-esteem, enhanced immune system functioning, and other benefits.

 3. Nurture Surrounding Nature